Low complexity among principal fully irreducible elements of Out($F_3$)

 in light of (\ref{commutative1}), we obtain a Stallings fold decomposition of $g^p$ as

-Since $g^p$ must also be principal, hence lone axis, this is the unique Stallings fold decomposition for $g^p$, so must be partial-fold conjugate to a sequence represented by a directed loop in $\mA_3$.
+Since $g^p$ must also be principal, hence lone axis, this is the unique Stallings fold decomposition for $g^p$, so must be partial-fold conjugate to a fold decomposition represented by a directed loop in $\mA_3$.

 If $\G_{0}$ has a valence-4 vertex then, by the proof of \cite[Proposition 6]{automaton} and the first paragraph of this proof, $g^p$ itself is represented by a directed loop in $\mA_3$.
 Now (\ref{PrincipalDecomp}) is, but for the addition of $g_{\sigma}$, a subpath of the directed loop (\ref{PrincipalDecompPowerClean}) in $\mA_3$.
 And the Rank-3 Principal Stratum Automaton $\widehat{\mA_3}$ is obtained from $\mA_3$ by adding in edges for all possible ltt structure permutation relabelings, closing up the path via $g_{\sigma}$ to a loop.
 So $g$ will be represented by a directed loop in $\widehat{\mA_r}$.